xyp8023/lib_raytrace/README.md

 The results consist of a table (one for each raytrace of input angle/travel time pair), in which the first two columns provide the horizontal and vertical coordinates of each step along the traced ray, the third column gives the cumulative distance traveled and fourth gives the cumulative one-way travel time.
 The number of entries in the table is equal to the number of entries in the input sound speed profile.

+The `cppimport` and `pybind11` allows to  call cpp-implemented function using python.
+See `lib/test_ssp.py` as an example.

 > Written with [StackEdit](https://stackedit.io/).